updatecli/website/content/en/blog/2024/01/updatecli_cdevents.md

 * GitHub Action doesn't have a large plugin ecosystem but preferred to talk about a marketplace.
 * GitHub Action is not super fast but it's free and you can still pay for faster runner if need

-Overall, GitHub action is easy to pick, it works well within GitHub but again, unless of a good reason, it's usually a good rule of thumb to avoid being tightly couple to a specific solution.
+Overall, GitHub action is easy to pick, it works well within GitHub but, unless of a good reason, it's usually a good rule of thumb to avoid being too much tightly couple to a specific solution.

-*When an open source project evolves the wrong way, often the best solution is either to quit or to fork*
+*When an open source project evolves the wrong way, often the only solution is either to quit or to fork.*
-*When a company evolves the wrong way, often the best solutions are either to quit or to pay*
+*When a company evolves the wrong way, often the only solution is either to quit or to pay.*
-*Often quitting is not an option*
+*In the end it's all about risk management but quitting should always remain a viable alternative.*

 ## CD Events